A topic from the subject of Inorganic Chemistry in Chemistry.

 Introduction

-The p-block elements are the elements that occupy the p-block of the periodic table.
-These elements are characterized by the fact that they have valence electrons in their p orbitals.
-The p-block elements include the group 13-18 elements, as well as the noble gases.
+The p-block elements are those that occupy the p-block of the periodic table.
+These elements are characterized by having valence electrons in their p orbitals.
+The p-block encompasses Groups 13-18, including the noble gases.
+Their chemistry is diverse and crucial to many aspects of modern life.

 Basic Concepts